-Impact: Community Leadership Projects
+Impact: Community Capacity Projects

 We believe in the power of service to bring people together and create positive change in our communities.
-An important component of Leadership Atlanta and LEAD programs is community leadership projects.
+An important component of Leadership Atlanta and LEAD programs is community capacity projects.
 Each year, project teams from the classes work collaboratively on critical initiatives that support and help Metro Atlanta’s non-profit organizations achieve their mission.

 Interested in learning more?